🧘 Curs nou de Abheda Yoga

 Among his most important works are:

-Tantraloka – the light of tantra – is a synthesis of all Trika systems and is, for the time being, translated into very few languages.
+Tantraloka – the light of tantra – is a synthesis of all Trika systems and is, for now, translated into very few languages.

-Because this work is vast, Abhinavagupta also wrote another work – Tantrasara – “The Essence of the Tantra” which is a summary of the first, which was further summarized in Tantroccaya and, which was then summarized again in Tantravaṭadhānikā – “The seeds of the tantra”.
+As this work is vast, Abhinavagupta also wrote another work – Tantrasara – “The Essence of Tantra” which is a summary of the first, which was further summarized in Tantroccaya and which was then summarized again in Tantravaṭadhānikā – “The Seeds of Tantra”.

-Pūrvapañcikā was a comment by Pūrvatantra, aka Mālinīvijaya Tantra, lost today.
+Pūrvapañcikā was a commentary by Pūrvatantra, aka Mālinīvijaya Tantra, lost today.

-Mālinīvijayā-varttika – “Comment to Mālinīvijaya” is a commentary on the first verse of Mālinīvijaya Tantra.
+Mālinīvijayā-varttika – “Commentary on Mālinīvijaya” is a commentary on the first verse of the Mālinīvijaya Tantra.

-Kramakeli – “The Krama Game” was a comment by Krasamastotra, now lost.
+Kramakeli – “The Krama Game” was a comment by Kramastotra, now lost.

 Other mystical works are: